Launch rate

 Effort unit

 A quick apply is cheap.
-A tailored resume, cover note, recruiter DM, and interview prep is a serious unit of attention.
+A tailored resume, cover note, recruiter DM, and follow-up plan is a serious unit of attention.

 Next action